adept-thu/Dual-Radar/README.md

 # Download Link
 The URLs listed below are useful for using the `Dual-Radar` dataset and benchmark:

-When unzipping the data, please file and organize it by following the format below.
+When unzipping the data, please file and organize it by following the format below:

     └─Dual Radar
     ├─ImageSets.zip
     ├─testing